Drew Waters Preview, Player Props: Royals vs. Athletics

-After going 0-for-1 with an RBI in his last game, Drew Waters and the Kansas City Royals face the Oakland Athletics (who will hand the ball to Paul Blackburn) at 9:40 PM ET on Monday.
+After hitting .219 with a triple, a home run, three walks and three RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Oakland Athletics (who will hand the ball to Dany Jimenez) at 9:40 PM ET on Tuesday.

-He had a hitless performance in his previous game (0-for-1 with an RBI) against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Athletics.

 Drew Waters Game Info & Props vs. the Athletics